Our Privacy Principles

 Some cookies are associated with your Slack account and personal information in order to remember that you are logged in and which teams you are logged into.
 Other cookies are not tied to your Slack account but are unique and allow us to do site analytics and customization, among other things.
 If you access Slack through your browser, you can manage your cookie settings there but if you disable all cookies you may not be able to use Slack.

 Slack sets and accesses our own cookies on our company-owned domains.
-In addition, we use 3rd parties like Google Analytics for website analytics.
-Google Analytics provides their own opt-out.
+In addition, we use 3rd parties like Google Analytics and Mixpanel for website analytics.
+You may opt-out of third party cookies from Google Analytics and Mixpanel on their respective websites.
 We do not currently recognize or respond to browser-initiated Do Not Track signals as there is no consistent industry standard for compliance.

 How we use your information